5 Christmas Decorating Tips For a Fun & Festive Holiday

 Use What You Have For Decorating

 Yes, you heard that right.
-My friends at Pottery Barn say that it’s ok to use what you have.
-We all know that it’s not realistic to purchase the entire 2017 holiday catalogue, and I’m here to tell you that integrating decor from years’ past can still bring the WOW factor.
+My friends at Pottery Barn say that it’s okay to use what you have.
+We all know that it’s not realistic to purchase the entire holiday catalog, and I’m here to tell you that integrating decor from years’ past can still bring the WOW factor.
 Buying items to complement what you already have is the best way to go.
-My couches are ten years old and we haven’t replaced them yet because of the obvious: kids and dogs.
 A simple solution to making your living space look festive is replacing worn pillows with oversized ones, furry throws and decorating the mantle.
-We also decided to decorate the coffee table, which for many years, served as Grand Central Station for my kids toy trains, and now sits bare.
+We also decided to decorate the coffee table, which for many years, served as Grand Central Station for my kids’ toy trains and now sits bare.